 Laws are being passed that are unconstitutional: Priyanka at Bharat Bachao Rally

-New Delhi, Dec 14: The Congress top leaders held the Bharat Bachao Rally (Save India Rally) at Ramlila grounds in Delhi on Saturday.
+New Delhi, Dec 14: The top leaders of Congress held the Bharat Bachao Rally (Save India Rally) at Ramlila grounds in Delhi on Saturday.
 Congress general secretary Priyanka Gandhi Vadra pointing at the recent issues said that one who doesn't fight injustice in the country will be judged as a coward.

 Slamming the PM Modi-led BJP government, Priyanka stated that laws are being passed that are unconstitutional, referring to the violence and agitation across North-east states and West Bengal over the Citizenship Amendment Act.
-She said that one who doesn't fight injustice in the country will be judged as a coward.

 Priyanka while addressing the Bharat Bachao Rally said, "One who doesn't fight against injustice in the country will be judged as a coward.
 If we remain silent, our revolutionary Constitution will be destroyed and the country's division will start."